asika32764/vaseman/.vaseman/entries/documentation/twig-pages.md

 <h1>Flower</h1>
 ```

-Now, we didn't generate ant static page, this is auto rendered dynamic page.
+We didn't generate any static page, this is auto rendered dynamic page.

 # Extends Layout